jackbsteinberg/std-toast/README.md

 `message` is a string that will be inserted as a text node into the created `<std-toast>`.

-`options` allows configuring both the attributes of the `<std-toast>`, and the options for this particular showing of the toast.
+`options` allows configuring both the attributes and contents of the `<std-toast>`, as well as the options for this particular showing of the toast.
 Thus, the possible options are:

 - `type`, like the attribute